Dr. Joshua Held

 Biography

-He is working on three book projects:
+He is working on three monographs:

-2 | “Milton’s Pauline Universalism: Race and Religion in Early Modern England” argues that Milton uses Paul to stimulate his own thinking about the relation between individual and society.
-Some portion of this appears in Milton Quarterly.
+1 | “Milton’s Pauline Universalism: Theologies of Race in Early Modern England” argues that Milton uses Paul to stimulate his own thinking about the relation between individual and society.
+A portion of this appears in _Milton Quarterly_.

 Courses Taught